Carlo Orsi

-Carlo Orsi (Pavia - London, 1894) was an Italian painter and sculptor.
+Carlo Orsi (Pavia - London, 1894) was an Italian painter and sculptor active during the second half of the nineteenth century.
+He worked primarily in Florence and participated in several Italian exhibitions during the 1880s.
+His work included easel painting, portraiture, and decorative frescoes for religious and civic buildings.

 Biography

 He was a resident of Florence.
 In 1884 at the Exposition of Turin, he displayed: Ore calde; in 1887 at Venice: a painting on porcelain; in 1886 at Florence: Avanzi di un' antica villa presso Lastra a Signa; Vendemmiatrice; Il porto di Rapallo; Prime note.
 Finally at the 1889 Exhibition of Florence: Imitazione arazzo.
 In 1885 he painted: I polli del l'augure.
 He also painted fresco murals at the church of the Consolata of Vigevano and the Palazzo Carignano of Turin.
 The Royal Academy of London has a portrait of John Addington Symonds, by Carlo Orsi.

+Exhibitions

+Orsi participated in several public exhibitions in Italy during the 1880s.
+At the Esposizione Nazionale di Torino in 1884, he presented the painting Ore calde.
+Two years later, at an exhibition in Florence, he showed several works including Avanzi di un'antica villa presso Lastra a Signa, Vendemmiatrice, Il porto di Rapallo, and Prime note.

+In 1887, he exhibited in Venice, where he presented a painting executed on porcelain, demonstrating the interest many artists of the period had in decorative media.
+At a later exhibition in Florence in 1889, he displayed the work Imitazione d’arazzo, reflecting contemporary interest in decorative styles inspired by historical textiles.

+Portraiture

+Orsi also produced portraits.
+Among the works attributed to him is a portrait of the English writer and critic John Addington Symonds, which is held by the Royal Academy of Arts in London.
+The presence of this work in a British collection reflects the cultural connections between Italian artists and the international artistic and intellectual circles of the late nineteenth century.